fahim27/fahim27/README.md

 ### About me
 ---
-__As a developer, for the last couple of years, I was developed various kinds of projects under my company & my personal clients.
+__As a developer, for the last couple of years, I have developed various projects under my company & my clients.
 Notable among them are Bulk email marketing applications, Bulk SMS marketing Applications,eCommerce projects, Money exchange projects, IBanking Application cryptocurrency exchange applications & a lot of projects.
 I always try to write clean, understandable & secure code for any project.__

 ### My Skills
 ---